Category:

 Breakthrough

 Quentin Tarantino's breakthrough came when he was paid to write the screenplay for From Dusk Till Dawn.
 However, the film was not released until 1996.
 Tarantino had also written the screenplay for True Romance and sold the rights to the script before it was released in 1993.
 There is some controversy regarding this film, as Quentin Tarantino later stated that the script was changed considerably.
 He later disowned it completely.
 True Romance nonetheless provided him with the money he needed to fund his first major film, Reservoir Dogs.
 The film was released in 1992 and screened at the Sundance Film Festival.
-The film illustrated Tarantino's talent, especially in regards to dialogue.
-Its production was made possible by high-profile figures who decided to fund the venture, including Harvey Keitel who also took a leading role.
+The film illustrated Tarantino's talent, especially in regard to dialogue.
+Its production was made possible by high-profile figures who decided to fund the venture, including Harvey Keitel, who also took a leading role.

 After Reservoir Dogs put Tarantino on the Hollywood radar, he was approached by multiple executives who wanted him to direct major motion pictures.
 Tarantino was happy to take uncredited writing jobs for films at this time, but he wanted to direct something that he had created personally.
 He rejected offers for directing jobs and instead began work on the script for Pulp Fiction.
 When the film was released in 1994, it showed the world that Tarantino could compete with the biggest directors in the world.
 The film grossed more than $200 million.
 Tarantino also took an acting role in the film, as he had done previously in Reservoir Dogs.
 In 1996, From Dusk Till Dawn was finally released.
 Once again, Tarantino would have the chance to show off his acting talents with a leading role in the film.